hendrixlab/miRWoods/README.md

 miRWoods Requires the Vienna RNA fold package and Perl Library which may be downloaded here: https://www.tbi.univie.ac.at/RNA/

+Cutadapt is used for adapter trimming and may be downloaded using the following command:
+`pip3 install --user --upgrade cutadapt`

 Bowtie is used for read mapping and may be downloaded here: http://bowtie-bio.sourceforge.net/index.shtml